 The blues of the sky met the multicolored clouds of the horizon to create a beautiful sunset.

-Both of these sentences are grammatically correct.
-Both of them communicate the same thing.
+Both sentences are grammatically correct, and both communicate the same basic idea.

 The azure ocean above the earth clashed gloriously with the kaleidoscope of color against the horizon, embellishing the natural world with a dazzling celebration of the end of the day.